-The Group's financial liabilities mainly include interest-bearing bank borrowings, lease liabilities and other payables.
+The Group's financial liabilities mainly include interest-bearing bank borrowings and other borrowings, lease liabilities and other payables.

 Due to the short remaining period or periodical repricing to reflect the market price, the carrying amounts of these financial assets and liabilities approximate to their fair values.